Robotisim/robotics_software_engineer/module_2_assignment/Readme.md

 - **Utilize ROS 2 parameters** to alter the behavior of the turtles:
   - **Change the speed** of the turtles dynamically during the simulation.

+### Task 5: Debugging a ROS 2 Node Using a Message Type
+`Task Description:`

+ Your task is to debug and fix a ROS 2 package that uses an uncommon message type, specifically std_msgs/msg/UInt8MultiArray.
+The node publishes and subscribes to this message type to simulate controlling the state of a robot's LEDs.

+`Key Focus:`

+- Correctly handle the UInt8MultiArray message type.
+- Debug errors related to message publishing and subscribing.
+- Fix issues in parameter handling.

 ## Learning Outcome

 By completing this assignment, you will: